Richter's syndrome

 Stem cell transplant

-• your stem cells
+• your own stem cells (autologous stem cell transplant)

-• a donor's stem cells
+• a donor’s stem cells (allogeneic stem cell transplant)

 Coping

-Coping with a rare cancer like Richter’s syndrome can be especially difficult.
+Coping with a rare syndrome can be especially difficult.
 You are unlikely to meet or hear about anyone else who has been in the same situation.
 So it can be harder to find out information and get the support you need.
 You might also be trying to cope with the news that this cancer is aggressive and can be difficult to treat.

 It is important that you have enough information to enable you to make decisions about treatment.
 The doctors and nurses treating you should talk with you and answer any questions you have.
 Make sure that they tell you all your options and give you plenty of written information about all aspects of this cancer and its treatment.